Storybook Hill Series | Part 1 The day I found the house that would ultimately change the course of my life.

 Like something in me recognized it before my brain had time to explain it.

-At the time, I thought this story was about a house.
+At the time, I thought I’d found a house.

-I had no idea it was actually the beginning of an entirely different chapter of my life.
+Looking back now, I can see I had stumbled into an entirely different chapter of my life.